 - 9. 5"-Radius Fingerboard

 The Best Bass Guitar For Contemporary And Rock Worship Music

-Prior to becoming a Christian I was heavily involved in playing rock and roll music.
+Before becoming a Christian, I was heavily involved in playing rock and roll music.
 My favorite band at the time was Rush.
 Geddy Lee heavily influenced my playing style.

-After becoming a Christian I was in a number of Christian rock bands and had the privilege of opening up or playing with people like Larry Norman, Rez Band, Darrell Mansfield, Servant, and Chuck Girard.
+After becoming a Christian, I was in some Christian rock bands and had the privilege of opening up or playing with people like Larry Norman, Rez Band, Darrell Mansfield, Servant, and Chuck Girard.
 While doing so, I always played my Rickenbacker 4003 stereo bass guitar.

 What Are Your Favorite Bass Guitars For Church?

-Of course we all realize that musicians are pretty opinionated.
+Of course, we all realize that musicians are pretty opinionated.
 I know, I am a musician.
-If you feel that there should be some other recommendations for the best bass guitar for church, please feel free to share your recommendations in the comment section below.
+If you feel that there should be some other recommendations for the best bass guitar for church, please feel free to share your suggestions in the comment section below.